amartya-s/TradingBot/README.md

 # TradingBot
 An automated tool to place orders at stock market.
-Currently capable of listening to a specified telegram channel and place option orders at market price.
-The target and stoploss are set when orders are placed.
-It also has the capability to trail target/stoploss after placing order.
+Currently capable of:
+- listening to a specified telegram channel
+-  place option orders at market price
+-  set target and stoploss when orders are placed
+-  Trail target/stoploss